BalajiGitGeek/phone_pe/README.md

 3. Configure the MYSQL connection by replacing the existing password in **support/sql_queries.py** and **migrate.py** file with your MYSQL password.

 4. If you want to use the most recent PhonePe Pulse data, you can update it.
-First, delete the **github_data** and **csv_files** directories.
+First, delete the **csv_files** directories.
 Then, execute the following command to extract the new PhonePe Pulse data:

 ```bash
 python extract.py